j-machuca/html_and_css_fundamentals/notes/design-fundamentals.md

 Making elements have a more noticeable border radius makes elements and overall design look more playful.

+Typeface is a key factor to help us determine the radius of the containers and elements in the overall design.

+Border radius is usually present in the following elements

+- Buttons
+- Images
+- Around icons (icon containers)
+- Standout sections
+- Cards
+- Popovers
+- Modals

 ## Whitespace

 ## Visual Hierarchy